 2) 10amps transformer i think safely charges 80AH Tubular Battery

 3) All diodes used for the circuit are 6A4 dides.

 4) Two 78h12a used as parallel to get 5+5 = 10 amps output.
 Although I think Battery must not draw full 10 amps. as it will be in charged condition in day to day use so internal resistance of battery will be high and will draw lesser current.

 5) A switch S1 is used thinking that for normal charge it will be kept in off state. and after fully charging the battery it switched to on state to maintain a trickle charge with lower voltage.
 NOW question is that is this safe for the battery to kept in charge unattended for long time.

 100 Ah battery charger circuit diagram designed by Mr. Ranjan

 Solving the Circuit Request

-To me your high current VRLA battery charger circuit design looks perfect and should work as expected.
+To me your high current VRLA battery charger circuit using IC 78H12A looks perfect and should work as expected.
 Still for guaranteed confirmation it would be advisable to check the voltage and current practically before connecting it with the battery.

 Yes, the shown switch can be used in the trickle charge mode and in this mode the battery can be kept permanently connected without attending, however this should be done only after the battery has been fully charged upto around 14.3V.